Why wilderness?

 Since its inception in 1964, the Wilderness Act has been used by Congress to protect 112 million acres of public lands across 44 states.
 Although the Act has established 800 individual wilderness areas, these areas encompass only about 5% of lands in the U.S. The National Wilderness Preservation System represents the most protective and comprehensive means to ensure public lands are protected in their natural state for future generations.

-The National Wilderness Coalition believes the Wilderness Act is a critical land conservation tool to address the existential, interconnected crises of our times:
+The National Wilderness Coalition believes the Wilderness Act is a critical land conservation tool for:

 Photo Credit: Steve Howe